Cenomanian-Turonian boundary event: Background

-Cenomanian-Turonian event

 Timeline

+Selby et al. in 2009 concluded the OAE 2 occurred approximately 91.5 ± 8.6 Ma, though estimates published by Leckie et al. (2002) are given as 93–94 Ma.
+The Cenomanian-Turonian boundary has been refined in 2012 to 93.9 ± 0.15 Ma.
+The total duration of OAE2 has been estimated at 0.9 Myr, 0.82 ± 0.025 Myr, or 0.71 ± 0.17 Myr.
+At high latitudes, the event lasted for a shorter time: only ~600 kyr.

 Biodiversity patterns of planktic foraminifera indicate that the Cenomanian-Turonian extinction occurred in five phases.
 Phase I, which took place from 313,000 to 55,000 years before the onset of the anoxic event, witnessed a stratified water column and high planktonic foraminiferal diversity, suggesting a stable marine environment.
-Phase II, characterised by significant environmental perturbations, lasted from 55,000 years before OAE2 until its onset and witnessed a decline in rotaliporids and heterohelicids, a zenith of schackoinids and hedbergellids, a ‘large form eclipse’ during which foraminifera exceeding 150 microns disappeared, and the start of a trend of dwarfism among many foraminifera.
+Phase II, characterised by significant environmental perturbations, lasted from 55,000 years before OAE2 until its onset and witnessed a decline in rotaliporids and heterohelicids, a zenith of schackoinids and hedbergellids, a 'large form eclipse' during which foraminifera exceeding 150 microns disappeared, and the start of a trend of dwarfism among many foraminifera.
 This phase also saw an enhanced oxygen minimum zone and increased productivity in surface waters.
 Phase III lasted for 100,000 to 900,000 years and was coincident with the Bonarelli Level's deposition and exhibited extensive proliferation of radiolarians, indicative of extremely eutrophic conditions.
 Phase IV lasted for around 35,000 years and was most notable for the increase in the abundance of hedbergellids and schackoinids, being extremely similar to Phase II, with the main difference being that rotaliporids were absent from Phase IV.
-Phase V was a recovery interval lasting 118,000 years and marked the end of the ‘large form eclipse’ that began in Phase II; heterohelicids and hedbergellids remained in abundance during this phase, pointing to continued environmental disturbance during this phase.
+Phase V was a recovery interval lasting 118,000 years and marked the end of the 'large form eclipse' that began in Phase II; heterohelicids and hedbergellids remained in abundance during this phase, pointing to continued environmental disturbance during this phase.

 Causes

-One possible cause of this event is sub-oceanic volcanism, possibly the Caribbean large igneous province, with increased activity approximately 500,000 years earlier.
-During that period, the rate of crustal production reached its highest level for 100 million years.
-This was largely caused by the widespread melting of hot mantle plumes under the ocean crust, at the base of the lithosphere.
-This may have resulted in the thickening of the oceanic crust in the Pacific and Indian Oceans.
-The resulting volcanism would have sent large quantities of carbon dioxide into the atmosphere, leading to an increase in global temperatures.
-Within the oceans, the emission of SO2, H2S, CO2, and halogens would have increased the acidity of the water, causing the dissolution of carbonate, and a further release of carbon dioxide.
-When the volcanic activity declined, this run-away greenhouse effect would have likely been put into reverse.
-The increased CO2 content of the oceans could have increased organic productivity in the ocean surface waters.
-The consumption of this newly abundant organic life by aerobic bacteria would produce anoxia and mass extinction.
-The resulting elevated levels of carbon burial would account for the black shale deposition in the ocean basins.